The benefits of this Plan

-Members of the Fund are provided with many flexible features and benefits.
+Members of the Plan are provided with many flexible features and benefits.
 Some of the key features you may want to keep in mind are:

 * You can make your own voluntary contributions, from either your before or after-tax salary.

-* You can choose from eight investment options for your super (or a combination of these options).
+* You can choose from four investment options for your super.

-* Most employees are provided with a basic level of insurance cover for death and TPD automatically (conditions apply).
+* Most employees are provided with a basic level of insurance cover for death and TPD automatically (conditions apply) and the cost is paid by LDS.

-* You can roll over super from other funds into the Fund.
+* You can roll over super from other funds into the Plan.

-* You can change your investment choice at any time.
+* You can change your investment choice each month for your voluntary savings accounts and rollover accounts.

-* You have access to a Policy Committee who are all IPL employees.
-They liaise closely with the Trustee and represent your interests in the running of the Fund.
+* You have access to a Policy Committee who represent your interests in the running of the Plan.

-* The Trustee regularly monitors the performance of the Fund's investment managers.
+* The Trustee regularly monitors the performance of the Plan's investment managers.

-* You have access to the Fund's website to see how your super is performing and make or change some of your super choices.
+* You have access to the Plan's website to see how your super is performing and make or change some of your super choices.

 Tips for comparing funds

 You can choose to have your super contributions made to another eligible super fund.
-Start by comparing the features and benefits offered by other super funds with those you receive from IPE Super.
+Start by comparing the features and benefits offered by other super funds with those you receive from the Deseret Benefit Plan for Australia.
 For example:

 * Check the administration and other fees charged by each fund.